-Whether you are restoring a single implant-supported crown, a bridge, hybrid, overdenture, or GuidedSMILE or guided All-ON-4 type case, the decision tree below will walk you through the steps of collecting records.
+Whether you are restoring a single implant supported crown, a bridge, hybrid, overdenture, or GuidedSMILE or guided All-ON-4 type case, this decision tree will walk you through the steps of collecting records.

-Mostly Edentulous – If the bite cannot be determined 100%, order bite blocks, a set-up, then a scan appliance.
+Mostly Edentulous – If the bite cannot be detemine 100%, order bite blocks, a set-up, then a scan appliance.

 * Please allow ROE to fabricate scan appliances when they are required.
-Ideal design, thickness, radiopaque marker position and size are critical for a successful outcome.
-An exception would be adding radiopaque markers to an existing denture.
+Ideal design, thickness, radiopaque marker position and size are critical for a successfull outcome.
+Exception would be adding radiopaque markers to an existing denture.